jamesmbeams/in_dom/README.md

 in_dom
 ======

-Utility function for Backbone.js views
+Utility function to determine if a Backbone.js view is currently in the DOM.